HugoPhibbs/MatX/docs_input/api/searchsort/argmin.rst

 argmin
 ======

-Returns both the minimum values and the indices of the minimum values across the input operator
+Returns the indices of the minimum values across the input operator

 .. doxygenfunction:: argmin(const InType &in, const int (&dims)[D])
 .. doxygenfunction:: argmin(const InType &in)